 Note 1: This data sheet summarizes the features of the dsPIC33CK256MP508 family of devices.
 It is not intended to be a comprehensive reference source.
-To complement the information in this data sheet, refer to "High-Speed Analog Comparator Module" (www.microchip.com/DS70005280) in the "dsPIC33/PIC24 Family Reference Manual".
+To complement the information in this data sheet, refer to "High-Speed Analog Comparator Module with Slope Compensation DAC" (www.microchip.com/DS70005280) in the "dsPIC33/PIC24 Family Reference Manual".